Mean-square attractors for non-autonomous Caputo fractional stochastic differential equations: Introduction

-The article is organized as follows.
-In the next section, we present the definitions of Caputo mean-square random semi-dynamical systems and Caputo mean-square attractors, and establish an existence criterion for Caputo mean-square attractors by the results from the existing literature.
-Section 3 provides a concrete example to illustrate the unified theory of Caputo mean-square random semi-dynamical systems established in Section 2.
-We prove that non-autonomous Caputo FSDE \eqref{eq00.2-2} generates a Caputo mean-square random semi-dynamical system and construct the corresponding absorbing sets.
-Section 4 further establishes the existence of attractors for such Caputo mean-square random semi-dynamical systems.
+The rest of this article is organized as follows.
+In the next section, we prove that the non-autonomous Caputo FSDE \eqref{eq00.2-2} generates a mean-square semi-dynamical system.
+Section 3 is devoted to establishing the uniform boundedness of solutions and constructing a global forward attracting set in the weak mean-square topology.
+Section 4 further addresses the existence of mean-square attractors associated with such mean-square semi-dynamical systems.

 {